-$~$ \begin{proposition} If all buyers bid straightforwardly, the ascending auction given by Algorithm \ref{alg:ascending-auction} terminates in a package-linear pricing Walrasian equilibrium after a finite number of rounds. \end{proposition} \begin{proof} See \cref{proof:prop:ascending-auction}. \end{proof} \cref{th:equilibrium-existence} follows directly from \cref{prop:ascending-auction}.
-The ascending auction specified by Algorithm \ref{alg:ascending-auction} is modified from the ascending auction in SY by the participation of a seller with partition preferences.
+\begin{proposition} If all buyers bid straightforwardly, the ascending auction given by Algorithm \ref{alg:ascending-auction} terminates in a package-linear pricing Walrasian equilibrium after a finite number of rounds. \end{proposition} The proof is given in \cref{proof:prop:ascending-auction} and \cref{th:equilibrium-existence} follows then directly from \cref{prop:ascending-auction}.
+The ascending auction specified in Algorithm \ref{alg:ascending-auction} is modified from the ascending auction in SY by the participation of the seller with partition preferences.
 We also extend the procedure to fully generalize the ascending auction of SY in \cref{sec:extended-ascending-auction}.
-To do so, we first demonstrate the key difference in the seller's preferences.
-In the next section, we investigate how these preferences and their properties relate to ours.
+First, however, we demonstrate the difference and relation of a (value-based) revenue-maximizing seller, as it appears in SY, and our (cost-based) utility-maximizing seller.

-\subsection{Revenue vs.~utility maximization}
+\subsection{Revenue vs.~Utility Maximization}

 The market studied by SY includes a revenue-maximizing seller whose preferences are symmetric to buyers.
-If this seller does not sell some bundle $S$, she derives a utility $v^0(S)$ from it.
-The function $v^0:2^N\rightarrow \Z_+$ is called a ``reserve price'' and is assumed to be superadditive.
-The seller obtains the market price of all sold bundles, and the sum of these prices plus the value of the unsold bundle is defined as the seller's revenue.\footnote{With bundling, true reserve prices are not straightforward.
-Consider the supply of two goods $A$ and $B$, which can be bundled as $AB$.
-Suppose that the package $AB$ is worth $v(AB)$ to the seller and that $A$ and $B$ are worth $v(A)$ and $v(B)$, respectively.
-At prices $p(A),p(B),p(AB)$, the seller chooses to sell $A$ alone only if $p(A) + v(B) \geq v(AB)$ and $p(A) + v(B) \geq p(AB)$.
+The seller's superadditive value function $v^0:2^N\rightarrow \Z_+$ is called a ``reserve price'' and she obtains the market price of all sold bundles plus the value of the unsold bundle as revenue.\footnote{With bundling, true reserve prices differ.
+Consider the supply of $A$ and $B$, which can be bundled as $AB$.
+The seller's values are $v(A)$, $v(B)$, and $v(AB)$, respectively.
+The seller chooses to sell $A$ alone only if $p(A) + v(B) > v(AB)$ and $p(A) + v(B) > p(AB)$.